tenbom/BetterTerrain/README.md

 More compatibility.
 Tropical forest re-arting is underway.

-The grass was released, but now it has been tamed!
+Temperate Forest grass was released, but now it has been tamed!
 Raspberry bushes are now visible.
 Good soil is now visible.